qmlbook/qt6book/docs/ch07-modelview/advanced.md

 ## The PathView

-The `PathView` element is the most powerful, but also the most complex, view provided in Qt Quick.
+The `PathView` element is the most flexible view provided in Qt Quick, but it is also the most complex.
 It makes it possible to create a view where the items are laid out along an arbitrary path.
 Along the same path, attributes such as scale, opacity and more can be controlled in detail.

 When using the `PathView`, you have to define a delegate and a path.
 In addition to this, the `PathView` itself can be customized through a range of properties.
 The most common being `pathItemCount`, controlling the number of visible items at once, and the highlight range control properties `preferredHighlightBegin`, `preferredHighlightEnd` and `highlightRangeMode`, controlling where along the path the current item is to be shown.